-Metals, such as brass and copper, have traditionally been used in plumbing systems—faucets, fixtures, pipes, and water meters—in both the United States and Europe.
-As commercial and residential plumbing systems undergo renovations (not to mention water infrastructure is in critical need of renovation in the U.S.), manufacturers in the building and construction industries, especially the plumbing industry, have lead-free rules and regulations to comply with to ensure the levels of lead and other pollutants in drinking water are as low as possible.
+In the United States and Europe, metals, such as brass and copper, have traditionally been used in plumbing systems components—faucets, fixtures, pipes and water meters.
+As commercial and residential plumbing systems undergo renovations, and plumbing infrastructure in many locations possibly retrofitted or replaced, plumbing component manufacturers must comply with lead-free rules and regulations.
+These regulations help ensure the lead levels in drinking water components are as low as possible.

 Lead enters drinking water when plumbing fixtures, faucets, and pipes containing lead corrode, and it leaches into the water.
 Besides lead in pipes contaminating water, brass or chrome-plated brass faucets, and lead solder parts contribute to water contamination.

-Lead in water creates a health issue for everyone, especially children.
+Lead in drinking water creates a health issue for everyone.
 According to the U.S. EPA, infants and young children are particularly vulnerable to lead because the physical and behavioral effects of lead occur at lower exposure levels in children than in adults.
 Low levels of lead in the blood can result in behavior and learning problems, lower IQ, hyperactivity, slowed growth, hearing problems, and anemia.

 Besides being lead-free, EcoPaXX Q-DWX10 (GF50%) in faucet components results in a lower risk of part failure and water leakage because of its outstanding performance.
 When designing with this material, it offers thinner wall thickness, dimensional stability, better hydrolysis resistance, and less variation in part assembly, thus, reducing scrap rates compared to other polyamide-based materials on the market.

 EcoPaXX Q-DWX10 absorbs 30 percent less water and offers superior chemical and hydrolysis resistance compared to other polyamide-based materials, which is especially important when in contact with chlorinated water.
-It passed more than 1 million lifetime cycles testing in varying water temperatures, and fully complies with all major drinking water certifications (see certifications listed below).
+It passed more than 1 million lifetime cycles testing in varying water temperatures, and fully complies with all major drinking water certifications – see certifications below.
 Manufacturers can therefore supply a global plumbing market—in the U.S. and Europe, and possibly China.

 Drinking water certifications:

-Besides offering a product portfolio that meets purity requirements for water contact applications, DSM offers in-house expertise on applications that need to meet the necessary drinking water certifications.
+Besides offering a product portfolio that meets purity requirements for water contact applications, Envalior offers in-house expertise on applications that need to meet the necessary drinking water certifications.

 Application Development Engineer